 Trucks with flashing blue lights are performing winter maintenance.
 Please give them room to work and pass them with caution as visibility may be compromised by blowing snow. if a snowplow stops, it is likely to back up, so please give them lots of room.
 You may be able to see them, but if you are driving a small car they may not see you if you are following too closely.

 Depending upon the severity of the storm, it takes approximately six to eight hours to clear all of the Town of Erin's roads.
 We appreciate your patience during these busy times as we work on providing safe roads to travel on.
 Please note that despite our best efforts, it is not possible to plow Erin's roads and sidewalks without blocking driveway entrances.
-It is the property owner's responsibility to safely clear the snow from their driveway entrance and from around their own mailbox.
+It is the property owner's responsibility to safely clear the snow from their driveway entrance, from around their own mailbox and around a fire hydrant is there is one.

 After a major storm, the rural road snow banks may be pushed back to allow for the next snow fall.
 This makes the road appear wider than they are and the ditches are hidden.
 Please use caution when pulling over to the side of the road, as you may underestimate the width of the road.